OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/vgpu.md

 |                                                             8     7     1   |
 +-----------------------------------------------------------------------------+
 ```
-Based on the output we can split the GPU on instances using profiles IDs.
+Based on the output,  you can use profile IDs to split the GPU on instances.

 3. Create MIG Instances